-The additional six inches (6 in.) of height will not unduly impact the light and air available to neighboring properties.
+The additional six inches (6 in.) of height will not unduly impact the light and air available to neighboring property, as the additional height will match the height of the neighboring building.

 2. The privacy of use and enjoyment of neighboring properties shall not be unduly compromised; and